iq-motion-control/iq-module-communication-doc/docs/manual/manual_redundant_throttle.rst

 - IQUART's priority to 3 and DroneCAN's to 1 (the module will automatically set hobby's to 2 ensuring that there are no two matching priorities)
 - Flight controller outputting both :ref:`IQUART Flight Controller Interface commands <controlling_ifci>` as well as DroneCAN commands
-- Throttle source timeout configured to 0.5 seconds
+- Throttle source switchover time configured to 0.5 seconds
 - Propeller motor controller's :ref:`timeout <manual_timeout>` to 1 second

 The sequence diagram below illustrates how your module reacts to received throttle commands as well as how it deals with switching between sources.